-The cross-sectional phase, was conducted through yearly surveys of 2 wk duration.
-The survey, tried to assess the demographic characteristics of type one and type two patients with diabetes mellitus, along with their therapeutic management in the current medical practice.
-The longitudinal phase was conducted in the first two out of five waves, and consisted of a 9-mo follow-up period on different parameters.
+The cross-sectional phase was conducted through yearly surveys of 2 wk duration.
+The survey tried to assess the demographic characteristics of type 1 and type 2 patients with diabetes mellitus, along with their therapeutic management in the current medical practice.
+The longitudinal phase was conducted in the first two out of five waves, and consisted of a 9-mo follow-up period focused on different parameters.
 The sixth Wave of the study did not include a longitudinal phase.

-The number of the physicians to participate and their profile was decided upon on a country basis, where the number of physicians chosen depended on the patients’ sample size, which was individualized in each country.
+The number of participating physicians and their profile was decided upon on a country basis, where the number of physicians chosen depended on the patient sample size, which was individualized in each country.
 Since each physician was asked to enroll 10 patients with diabetes mellitus, the number of physicians was determined by dividing the number of patients by 10.
-Physicians were selected randomly and were asked to recruit, during a 2-wk period, the first 10 patients with type 2 diabetes presenting to their clinics and being older than 18 years of age and the first five patients with type 1 diabetes.
-In Lebanon, eighty sites were selected and the plan was to recruit 1000 patients.
-A total of 77 physicians and 1159 patients were included in 2011 and 60 physicians and 600 adult male or female patients were included into the sixth Wave in the year 2013.
-A signed written informed consent was obtained from all the participating patients before the application of any study-related procedures.
-These consent forms were available in English and in Arabic to those participants who do not understand English language.
-Ethics committee’s approval was obtained from participating centers where such committees are in place.
+Physicians were selected randomly and were asked to recruit, during a 2-wk period, the first 10 patients with type 2 diabetes presenting to their clinics who were older than 18 years of age, as well as the first 5 patients with type 1 diabetes.
+In Lebanon, 80 sites were selected and the plan was to recruit 1,000 patients.
+A total of 77 physicians and 1,159 patients were included in 2011, and 60 physicians and 600 adult male or female patients were included into the sixth Wave in the year 2013.
+A signed written informed consent was obtained from all participating patients before the application of any study-related procedures.
+These consent forms were available in English as well as in Arabic for those participants who did not understand the English language.
+Ethics committee approval was obtained from participating centers where such committees are in place.

-Exclusion criteria included concomitant enrollment to any other study, gestational diabetes and cancer of the pancreas.
+Exclusion criteria included concomitant enrollment in any other study, gestational diabetes, and cancer of the pancreas.
 Finally, 596 were included in the analysis population.
-Among these patients, one was type 1 diabetic patient and rest were type 2.
+Among these patients, one was a type 1 diabetic patient and the rest were type 2.

-Data were collected on the demographic characteristics of patients, their relevant medical history, the treatments prescribed for their diabetes, whether oral, insulin or others, the frequency of screening and testing for any observed diabetes complications, and cardiovascular risk factors.
+Data were collected on the demographic characteristics of the patients, their relevant medical history, the treatments prescribed for their diabetes, whether oral, insulin or others, the frequency of screening and testing for any observed diabetes complications, and cardiovascular risk factors.
 Data on metabolic control were also evaluated.
-The IMPDS 2006 and 2011 data were already published in a separate papers[11,12].
+The IMPDS 2006 and 2011 data were already published in separate papers[11,12].

 The SAP (version of 6 November 2014) used for this analysis aimed at describing the cross-sectional analysis of the sixth year (Wave 2013-2014).
-Proportions are reported as percentages of completely included population, and means are reported as continuous variables ± standard deviations.
+Proportions are reported as percentages of completely included populations, and means are reported as continuous variables ± standard deviations.

 RESULTS

-Physician’s characteristics
+Physician characteristics

-In Lebanon, Wave 2013-2014 of the cross-sectional IDMPS study, the total number of physicians enrolling at least one patient to the study was 60.
+In Lebanon, in Wave 2013-2014 of the cross-sectional IDMPS study, the total number of physicians enrolling at least 1 patient into the study was 60.
 Among these physicians, 47 were specialized and 13 non-specialized.
-Forty-three (71.7% were males) with a mean age of 52.18 ± 9.63 years.
-Forty-seven (78.3%) were endocrinologist and the remainder were either internist, general practitioners or cardiologist.
+Forty-three (71.7% were males) had a mean age of 52.18 ± 9.63 years.
+Forty-seven (78.3%) were endocrinologists and the remainder were either internists, general practitioners or cardiologists.
 The median length of duration of medical practice was 21.42 ± 9.47.
 The mean total number of patients with diabetes seen per day among the included physicians was 16 ± 12.

-Patient’s characteristics
+Patient characteristics